ballerina-platform/ballerina-distribution/examples/http-client-self-signed-jwt-authentication/http_client_self_signed_jwt_authentication.md

 # HTTP client - Self signed JWT authentication

-A client, which is secured with self-signed JWT can be used to connect to a secured service.
-The client is enriched with the `Authorization: Bearer <token>` header by passing the `http:JwtIssuerConfig` to the `auth` configuration of the client.
+The `http:Client` can connect to a service that is secured with self-signed JWT by adding the `Authorization: Bearer <token>` header by passing the `http:JwtIssuerConfig` to the `auth` configuration of the client.
 A self-signed JWT is issued before the request is sent.

 ::: code http_client_self_signed_jwt_authentication.bal :::